PAGE CONTENT:

 Step 3.
 Click the unresponsive process.

 Step 4.
-Click the "X" button in the Activity Monitor toolbar, pick "Quit Process" from the "View" menu, or press the force quit shortcut "Command + Q".
+To quit an app, click the "X" button in the Activity Monitor toolbar, select "Quit Process" from the "View" menu, or press the "Command + Q" shortcut.

 Step 5.
 A confirmation dialogue asks whether you wish to exit.
-"Force Quit" stops the procedure.
+If you select "Force Quit", the procedure will be stopped.
+If you select "OK", the procedure will continue.

-Quitting unresponsive programs improves Mac efficiency and startup time, but it may cause data loss if you don't save changes before force quit it.
-In this case, restoring the lost data on your Ma is hard without professional data recovery software, like Deep Data Recovery for Mac.
+Quitting unresponsive programs on a Mac can improve efficiency and startup time, but it may also result in data loss if changes aren't saved before force quitting.
+In such cases, recovering the lost data on a Mac can be challenging without the use of professional data recovery software, such as Deep Data Recovery for Mac.

 Recover Unsaved Word/Excel Files in Crashed Office 2016 on Mac